 Through the federal Family and Medical Leave Act (FMLA) employees can take reasonable leave from their jobs under certain conditions and for prescribed amounts of time for personal or family medical needs.
-The United States Department of Labor explains that the FMLA provides for the birth of a child or to care for a child after the adoption of a child.
+FMLA provides unpaid time off for families to adjust to the birth of a child or to care for a child after the adoption of a child.
 Individuals are also permitted to take leave to care for an ill family member or spouse.
 Additionally, if the employee is himself or herself personally suffering from a serious health condition that prohibits an employee from returning to work, he or she is permitted to take leave under FMLA.
 It is applicable to “all public agencies, all public and private elementary and secondary schools, and companies with 50 or more employees” (Department of Labor) and requires that all such parties extend this type of leave to employees for up to 12 weeks each year if any of the stated reasons should apply.
 The FMLA specifically prescribes the following requirements for qualifying leaves:

 Employers must have 50 or more employees in their business to qualify

 Employees must have 12 months consecutive full time employment and must have worked at least 1,250 hours within the previous 12 months